Civil Wedding Ceremony Music

 Consider your music carefully, and if in doubt, always phone your registrar to check.
 Or contact the General Register Office on 0300 123 1837 for advice – though the decision is always left to the registrar on the day.
 Remember this aspect of law applies just to the contents of the ceremony, so you can select anything you like for the prelude (as your guests take their seats).

-The best live music for your wedding day
+The best live wedding ceremony music

 Simon Jordan is a highly acclaimed wedding musician – a violinist and pianist who will play any tune and frequently works with registrars and couples across the UK on their wedding music options, whether live or recorded.